-- All samples are sent to an independent lab for testing; samples may take up to three weeks to be processed.
+- All samples are analyzed by the laboratory personnel at the Cary/Apex Water Treatment Facility and may take up to three weeks to be processed.

 Read the step-by-step instructions for the Home Lead Test.

 Cary monitors for lead and copper every three years as required under the EPA’s Lead and Copper Rule.
-Since the Town’s population is greater than 100,000 people, a minimum of 50 homes must be monitored for lead and copper levels during each round of testing.
+Since the Town’s population is greater than 100,000, a minimum of 50 homes must be monitored for lead and copper levels during each round of testing.

 The Town currently has 75 homes identified as candidate locations for compliance monitoring.
 Selected testing locations must meet certain regulatory requirements and monitoring plans are approved by the N.C.
 Public Water Supply Section of the Department of Environmental Quality.

-The Town of Cary operates and maintains a modern water distribution system, of which less than 25-percent of its piping is older than 40 years of age.
+The Town of Cary operates and maintains a modern water distribution system, of which less than 25 percent contains piping older than 40 years of age.
 Testing of treated water within the Town’s water distribution system has consistently found extremely low levels of lead and most often levels are below analytical detection limits.

 The Town first conducted lead and copper testing in 1994.
 Annual testing was conducted through 1997, at which time the State granted the Town “reduced monitoring” status.
 This status was granted based on test results from 1994-1997 that showed low levels of lead and copper in the homes where compliance monitoring was conducted.
 Since 1997, the Town has conducted compliance monitoring in 2000, 2003, 2006, 2009, 2012, 2015 and 2018.
 The Town has maintained compliance with the Lead and Copper Rule since the Cary/Apex Water Treatment Facility opened.